phreeza/manuscript_axon_potentials/doc/manuscript.md

 does the amplitude of the MUA.

-To conclude, we have shown a qualitatively different behaviour in the low- and high-frequency components of the EFP, i.e. for the LFP and the MUA.
-The particular branching and terminating structure of the axon bundle may thus give rise to a dipolar LFP.
+To conclude, we have shown a qualitatively different behaviour in the low- and high-frequency components of the EFP, i.e. for the low-pass filtered EFP and the MUA.
+The particular branching and terminating structure of the axon bundle may thus give rise to a dipolar low-pass filtered EFP.

 Effects of bifurcations and terminations on distance scaling of EFPs
 --------